-The integration of greenhouse gas emissions from the aviation sector into the Swiss emissions trading scheme (ETS) is a necessary step in order to link the Swiss and European schemes.
-The Ordinance governing the acquisition and reporting of data from the aviation sector entered into force on 1 July 2017.
-In line with the intention of the European Union, it is only domestic flights in Switzerland or flights from Switzerland to member states of the European Economic Area (EEA) that are concerned.
+The integration of the aviation sector is a necessary step for linking the Swiss emissions trading scheme (ETS) with that of the European Union.
+The Ordinance that governs the collection of data from the aviation sector has been in force since 1 July 2017.
+In line with the EU’s intentions, it concerns only domestic flights within Switzerland or flights from Switzerland to member states of the European Economic Area (EEA).

 The integration of CO2 emissions from the civil aviation sector into Switzerland’s emissions trading scheme is a prerequisite for linking the two schemes.
 This is already the case in the European system.
-The European emissions trading scheme currently only encompasses flights within the EEA (i.e. the EU, plus Iceland, Norway and Liechtenstein), and the European Commission intends to maintain this regulation for the time being.
+The European emissions trading scheme currently only encompasses flights within the EEA (i.e. the EU, plus Iceland, Norway and Liechtenstein), an arrangement the European Commission intends to maintain for the time being.

-The Ordinance, which regulates the preparation of the acquisition of aviation-related data for Switzerland, entered into force on 1 July 2017.
-In line with the intention of the European Commission, the Ordinance only applies to domestic flights and to flights from Switzerland to an EEA member state.
-Special provisions apply for the binational Basel-Mulhouse Airport.
-In order to determine the maximum quantity of available emission allowances for the aviation sector in the Swiss ETS and the number of emission allowances to be allocated free of charge to aircraft operators (companies or private individuals), the data have to be collected in the form of tonne-kilometres.
-The Ordinance specifies how the tonne-kilometres have to be calculated.
+The Ordinance that regulates the collection of aviation-related data for Switzerland, in preparation for this link to the EU, has been in force since1 July 2017.
+In line with the European Commission’s intentions, the Ordinance applies only to domestic flights and to flights from Switzerland to an EEA member state.
+In order to determine how many allowances are available for aviation in the Swiss ETS, and how many emission allowances can be allocated free of charge to aircraft operators (companies or private individuals), the data have to be collected in the form of tonne-kilometres.
+The Ordinance specifies the details of this.

-The involved aircraft operators have to submit a monitoring plan to the FOEN for approval by not later than 30 September 2017.
-This plan has to describe how the relevant tonne-kilometres are to be recorded in 2018.
-Data acquisition is to take place from 1 January to 31 December 2018.
-The operators will then have to submit a verified monitoring report with the acquired tonne-kilometre data by 31 March 2019.
+The aircraft operators in question had to submit a monitoring plan to the FOEN for approval by 30 September 2017.
+This plan described how the relevant tonne-kilometres would be recorded in 2018.
+Data will be collected from 1 January to 31 December 2018.
+The operators will then have to submit a verified monitoring report giving tonne-kilometre data by 31 March 2019.

 Questions should be addressed to: firstname.lastname@example.org